Mechanical Engineering (ME)

 ME 3314.
 Machine Design.

-This course will apply knowledge of statics, dynamics, mechanics of solids, and engineering materials, to the design and selection of machine elements.
+This course applies knowledge of statics, dynamics, mechanics of solids, and engineering materials to the design and selection of machine elements.
 Topics include fatigue failure theories, material selection, impact loading, and typical machine elements such as transmission shafts, keys, bearings, gears, springs, and fasteners.
-Prerequisite: ENGR 2302 and ME 3311 both with grades of "C" or better.
+The course emphasizes analytical methods and standard design procedures to evaluate component performance under various loading conditions.
+Upon completion, students should be able to analyze and design machine elements and assess their reliability and safety in engineering applications.
+Prerequisite: ENGR 2302 and ME 3311 with grades of "C" or better.
+Corequisite: ME 3112 with a grade of “C” or better.

 Grade Mode: Standard Letter